mnewt/prettify-wrapper/README.md

 </html>
 ```
 2. enjoy
-3. if you like, you can customize the theme by pointing the first line to a different CSS file
+3. if you like, you can customize the theme by pointing the first line to a different CSS file, such as this one:

 # Themes